iweavings/iweavings/README.md

 - 👋 Hi, I’m @iweavings
-- 👀 I’m interested in programming and integrating generative art to my business.
-But mainly for fun.
+- 👀 I’m interested in programming and integrative generative art
-- 🌱 I’m currently learning Augmented Reality
-- 💞️ I’m looking to collaborate in creating simple apps for art teachers
 - 📫 You can reach me on Twitter @CordeiroTextile